-It’s been exactly three months since most schools were closed in the US due to the COVID-19 Pandemic.
+It’s been exactly six months since most schools were closed in the US due to the COVID-19 Pandemic.

 Unfortunately, many kids (and parents too) are still trying to make sense of what is going on and when life will be back to normal.
 We just can’t under-estimate the stress children are going through right now, being physically confined at home and socially distanced from friends.
 More than ever, we must pay close attention to their mental well-being and do everything we can to support them during this time.

 One way we can help kids is to share with them some important leadership skills they can use to deal with this difficult situation.

 Life is full of challenges.
 Figuring out how to be successful with virtual learning and navigating through different online learning tools: these are all common challenges we face.
 You gain more confidence after you get through difficult challenges, whatever they may be.